 I smiled and knocked lightly into his shoulders as we tried to squeeze through the doorway together.
 "That’s all besides the point; the point being that I am awake."

-We stumbled clumsily down the staircase, mostly my fault, and arrived in the common room to find it still dim; it had yet to become light outside.
+We stumbled clumsily down the staircase - mostly my fault - and arrived in the common room to find it still dim; it had yet to become fully light outside.
 The tree was brilliantly lit, and the silvery tinsel shined.
 Sirius and I collapsed together on the couch, staring into the fire.
 I tilted my head on his shoulder.

 "Mhm.
 Your hair smells like strawberries," I told him.